-What’s in Our SharePoint Online Site Migration Guide
+What’s In Our SharePoint Online Website Migration Guide

 - What SharePoint Online migration costs are there

-- How much does a SharePoint Online site migration cost
+- How much does a SharePoint Online website migration cost

 - How long does a SharePoint Migration take